NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/pathfinder_query_specification.md

 Path `a2` represents a direct lookup edge between Crohn’s and Parkinson’s.
 If such a direct edge exists between the two input nodes, it should be included as a valid path.

 The Paths shown correspond to the unconstrained version of the initial query.
-Applying `intermediate category` constraints would yield a slightly different set of paths.
+Applying `intermediate_categories` constraints would yield a slightly different set of paths.
 As show below in the constrained version of the AuxiliaryGraphs, `a2` is  removed because it does not contain any `Gene` nodes.
 Therefore, it is not a valid Path for the constrained version of the query.